HackerDaGreat57/3D-License-Suite/README.md

 ### Software (3dSL)

 You have a perpetual license to use the software to its full potential.
-You may modify it as you wish, but if you are publicly distributing object/binary files of your modifications, then you need to also distribute source code of your modifications.
+You may modify it as you wish, but if you are publicly distributing object/binary or documentation files of your modifications, then you need to also distribute source code of your modifications.

-If you wish to include binary/object or source code versions of the software in other software, it must pass the following criteria:
+If you wish to use/include binary/object, source code, and/or documentation files of the software in other software, it must pass the following criteria:

 1. Blah
 2. Blah